RushiBhatt007/ece209as_project/docs/report.md

 # Abstract

-Provide a brief overview of the project objhectives, approach, and results.
+Traditional machine learning methods for Human Activity Recognition (HAR) are significantly impacted due to data missingness.
+Our goal through this project is to build robust models that not only impute these signals but also build robust classifiers that can infer HAR classes from these imputed signals.
+Recurrent Neural Networks (RNN) have been proven to work well with time-series data due to their ability to learn temporal features and dependencies.
+Therefore, one of the SOTA imputation architectures we have implemented for HAR is a Bidirectional RNN based on the BRITS architecture.
+Also, recently self-attention mechanism-based imputation models have been used in missing value imputation for multivariate time series.
+Therefore, another SOTA imputation architecture we have implemented is a self-attention mechanism-based SAITS architecture.
+Our overall goal is to perform a comparative study between baseline models like zero-filling, mean, and median imputation, and SOTA models like BRITS and SAITS, not just for missing value imputation; but also for the downstream task of HAR classification.
+Most research on imputation only focuses on random Missingness, also known as Missingness Completely at Random (MCAR); but IMU signals encounter other types of Missingness too, namely Missingness at Random (MAR) and Missingness Not at Random (MNAR).
+Therefore, through this project, we have also extensively evaluated these models on various missingness types, as well as varying missingness rates, all performed on two popular publicly available HAR datasets: UCI HAR and PAMAPS2.

 # 1. Introduction

-This section should cover the following items:

-* Motivation & Objective: What are you trying to do and why? (plain English without jargon)
+## 1.1 Motivation & Objective : What are you trying to do and why? (plain English without jargon)

+Human Activity Recognition (HAR) is the process of automatically inferring a user’s activity (e.g., walking, sitting, standing) based on sensor data (e.g., accelerometers, gyroscope) typically from devices like smartphones and smartwatches.
+However, the traditional machine learning method’s performance decreases significantly in real-life applications due to the problem of data missingness.
+Data Missingness in sensors typically happens due to power limitation, hardware failure, transmission packet loss, and many more.
+Our goal through this project is twofold, first is to investigate the data missingness distribution for Inertial Measurement Units (IMU).
+Secondly, it is to build robust models that not only impute the IMU signals but also successfully perform the task of activity classification.

-* State of the Art & Its Limitations: How is it done today, and what are the limits of current practice?
+## 1.2 State of the Art & Its Limitations : How is it done today, and what are the limits of current practice?

-* Novelty & Rationale: What is new in your approach and why do you think it will be successful?
+## 1.3 Novelty & Rationale : What is new in your approach and why do you think it will be successful?

+The novelty of our work are as follows:
+* SOTA imputation models like SAITS and BRITS have only been used on time-series datasets like PhysioNet, Air-Quality, and Electricity.
+The only dataset remotely close to HAR is the UCI Localization dataset, consisting of spatial x,y, and z coordinates of IMU sensors, which was used for BRITS.
+Moreover, from our findings on HAR datasets, the existing research only focuses on baseline imputation approaches.
+* Inspired by SAITS, we propose a self-attention-based network that delivers its training objectives from masked language modeling.
+* It is the first in its kind to effectively perform missing data imputation as well as a multi-class classification for human activity recognition.
+Further, it has been tested on two popular HAR datasets - UCI HAR and PAMAPS2.
+* From our initial missingness analysis using smartphone IMU data, we observe that these devices not only have MCAR but also have MAR and MNAR missingness types.
+Therefore, our work is the first to perform a comparative study using SOTA models on multiple types of missingness (MCAR, MAR, and MNAR) with varying missingness rates for HAR datasets.
+* Our approach not only outperforms other SOTA imputation models over various metrics but also has a faster training and inference time cycle.
+This makes it much more feasible for mobile applications where IMU data is extensively used.
+* Our approach is also capable of handling potential use cases where the raw data itself contains missing values.
+We have showcased this through experimentations on the PAMAPS2 dataset, which includes a lot of missing values.

-* Potential Impact: If the project is successful, what difference will it make, both technically and broadly?
+## 1.4 Potential Impact : If the project is successful, what difference will it make, both technically and broadly?

+HAR classification from IMU signals is applicable in various domains like sports, eldercare, and healthcare.
+However, these HAR models, when deployed on edge devices, won’t necessarily perform validation on “clean data.”
+Missing data is an inherent problem in many applications involving sensors, and therefore mitigating it can have tremendous implications.

+Following are the potential impact that our work can make:
+* **Robust HAR on-edge**: Our work can improve the performance of edge devices in scenarios where power constraints, channel noise, and other interferences cause data missingness.
+Also, because it is lightweight and has a faster inference time, it becomes a natural choice for the task of on-edge HAR.
+* **IMUs beyond HAR**: IMU signals from smartphones and smartwatches are also used for various other applications like gait classification, step counting, and gesture control; therefore, the reconstructed signals from our imputation method can be utilized to improve the performance of the abovementioned tasks.
+* **Generalized time-series missingness**: We make very few assumptions about the signals and their missingness (experiment over multiple types of missingness, varying missingness rates, and multiple HAR datasets); therefore, it is also possible to extend these robust models to other time-series-based problems like stock market prediction and EEG/ ECG classification, and COVID-spread forecast.

-* Challenges: What are the challenges and risks?
+## 1.5 Challenges : What are the challenges and risks?

-* Requirements for Success: What skills and resources are necessary to perform the project?
+## 1.6 Requirements for Success : What skills and resources are necessary to perform the project?

-* Metrics of Success: What are metrics by which you would check for success?
+## 1.7 Metrics of Success : What are metrics by which you would check for success?

+We will be using two sets of evaluation metrics to determine the success of our research work.

+Metrics for imputation performance:
+* MAE (Mean Absolute Error)
+* RMSE (Root Mean Square Error)
+* MRE (Mean Relative Error)

+Metrics for classification performance:
+* Accuracy (percentage of correct predictions)
+* F1-Score (to take into account class distribution)

+We will be evaluating these parameters for three missingness types, namely: MCAR, MAR, and MNAR, with varying missingness rates from 10 % to 90 % for all five imputation models.

 # 2. Related Work